zk-passport/openpassport/README.md

 - Build a social network/anonymous message board for people from one specific country
 - Create a sybil-resistance tool to protect social networks against spambots
 - Do an airdrop farming protection tool
+- Allow DeFi protocols to check if the nationality of a user is included in a set of forbidden states
 - Gate an adult content website to a specific age
 - Passport Wallet: use [active authentication](https://en.wikipedia.org/wiki/Biometric_passport#:~:text=Active%20Authentication%20(AA),Using%20AA%20is%20optional.) to build a wallet, a multisig or a recovery module using passport signatures